marko-js/marko/packages/marko/docs/syntax.md

 ### Shorthand attributes

-Marko provides a shorthand for declaring classes and ids on an element:
+Marko provides a shorthand for declaring classes and ids on an element, including interpolation.
+Given `size` is the string `small`:

 _Marko Source:_